 Figure 2: Typical Fuel Batching Procedure

-The following video is a representation of how fuel batching is done as represented by Paradigm Alliance (Paradigm Alliance, 2016).
+The following video shows how fuel batching is done, as represented by Paradigm Alliance (Paradigm Alliance, 2016).

 7.3 Types of Batching